Kolchiko

 Kolchiko (Κολχικό) is a village and a community of the Lagkadas municipality.
 Before the 2011 local government reform it was part of the municipality of Lagkadas, of which it was a municipal district.
-The 2011 census recorded 1,831 inhabitants in the village and 2,062 inhabitants in the community of Kolchiko.
+The 2021 census recorded 1,768 inhabitants in the community of Kolchiko.
 The community of Kolchiko covers an area of 45.449 km2.

 Administrative division

-The community of Kolchiko consists of two separate settlements:
+The community of Kolchiko consists of two separate settlements (2021 populations):